gravitational/teleport/rfd/0193-access-control-decision-api.md

 With the above decision flow/procedures observed, new access-control features should generally be safe to backport just like any other
 (from a cross-version API compatibility perspective, backend resource versioning is outside the scope of this RFD).

+To better illustrate the above flow, lets take a look at some hypothetical new features and how they might be tackled:

+**Example 1: Local/Remote Port Forwarding Controls**

+Say that we wanted to implement a new SSH access RBAC control that allowed administrators to specify wether to allow local/remote port forwarding specifically rather than the current all or nothing `port_forwarding` control.
+Step one is to decide if there is a way we can model this new control as something that can be safely ignored (e.g. by modeling it as a privilege increase).
+Since the current `SSHAccessPermit` represents the ability to perform port forwarding as a single boolean field, we can just add two new boolean fields (`local_forwarding` and `remote_forwarding`) and set them to true as-needed, leaving the legacy forwarding field false unless local and remote are both true.
+In this manner, we can be certain that outdated agents will simply fail to grant the new privilege without granting any unintended privileges.
+No further compat work is needed.

+**Example 2: Server Access Rate Limit**

+Say we want to introduce a global rate limit control for server access attempts (e.g. prevent a user from performing more than 10 ssh attempts per minute across the cluster).
+Step one is to decide if we can model this new control as something that can be safely ignored.
+Since we don't have an older more strict variation of this behavior to fallback on, we cannot.
+Step two is to decide if we can enforce the control at the control-plane.
+This we can do.
+Since the control-plane is always inline somewhere during an ssh access attempt, we can enforce the rate limit by injecting deny decisions for all attempts that exceed the limit
+(note: care needs to be taken to ensure we ignore "dry run" queries, like those from `tctl` for this kind of control).

+**Example 3: BPF Killswitch**

+Say we want to introduce a feature that causes teleport to kill ongoing ssh sessions if certain BPF events are detected associated with that session (e.g. a `session.command` event whose path doesn't match some allow regex) and generate a notification for admins to come investigate.
+Step one is to decide if we can model this new control as something that can be safely ignored.
+Since there isn't an existing less-permissive behavior that makes a sensible fallback, we cannot.
+Step two is to decide if we can enforce the control at the control-plane.
+BPF recording does not currently work in a manner that would make this practical.
+This leaves us with one option: we need to ensure that outdated agents don't handle ssh access attempts that require the new control.
+To achieve this, we would do two things.
+First, we would add a new `ENFORCEMENT_FEATURE_BPF_KILLSWITCH` variant to the `EnforcementFeature` enum.
+Second, we would update the `EvaluateSSHAccess` method to append the new feature assertion to the permit's metadata whenever the permit contains a non-empty
+`bpf_killswitch` field.
+With these done, we can safely backport the feature like any other and be confident that outdated agents will not allow users to escape the control.

 ### Phased Implementation